 Step 5.
 Create a blog – Designing your WordPress blog

 Finally, you can take care of your website’s appearance.
 In my opinion, this is the most enjoyable part of creating a blog.

-Themes are responsible for the website’s appearance, plugins – for its functionality
+Themes are responsible for the website’s appearance, plugins – for its functionality.

-It means that you have a wide selection of options and you will surely find something for yourself.
+WordPress offers more than 5000 free themes and more than 53,000 free plugins.
+It means that you have a wide selection of options, and you will surely find something for yourself.

 5.1.
-Add or change WordPress Theme
+Add or change your blog theme

 After logging to your WordPress blog, you will see the following screen: the main Administration Screen called the Dashboard.